Princeton University Archives Research and Collaborative History Program (ARCH)

 July 2020 – August 2020

 Princeton University partnered with the Alliance of HBCU Museums and Galleries to host the 2020 Archives Research and Collaborative History Program (ARCH).
 Conducted by Princeton University Library and Special Collections, students learned about the stewardship of institutional archive research, digital archiving, archiving processing, and critical archives.

 June 2020 – July 2020

-The Distance Learning Introduction to Practical Conservation Program (DIP-C) is a two-week virtual learning intensive provided by faculty from the University of Delaware’s Winterthur Art Conservation Program.
+The Distance Learning Introduction to Practical Conservation Program (DIP-C) was a six-week virtual learning intensive provided by faculty from the University of Delaware’s Art Conservation Programs.

 Funded by the Samuel H. Kress Foundation

 UNCF/Mellon Teaching and Learning Institute